goravel/gateway/README.md

 6. Add Grpc endpoints

 Rename the `proto/example/example.proto` file and add your Grpc endpoints.
-Notice, you should add `option (google.api.http)` to your endpoints like the example.
+Notice, you should add `option (google.api.http)` to your endpoints like the example, you can get more examples in the `proto/google/api/http.proto` file.

 7. Generate Grpc files